 - Provincial or territorial government, institution, agency or Crown corporation

 - 6-12 months in duration

 - A minimum of 30 hrs per week

 - In a science, technology, engineering or mathematics (STEM) field

-- Clean tech positions*
+- Clean tech or environment-related positions

 Eligible interns are:

 - No more than 30 years of age at the start of the internship